cockroachdb/docs/src/current/releases/index.md

 - **Generally Available (GA)** releases are qualified for production environments.
 - **Limited Access** binaries allow you to validate CockroachDB on architectures that will soon become generally available.
 In certain cases, limited access binaries are available only to enrolled customers.
 To enroll your organization, contact your account representative.
-- **Testing** releases are intended for testing and experimentation only, and are not qualified for production environments.
+- **Testing** releases are intended for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.
-- **Experimental** binaries allow you to deploy CockroachDB on architectures that are not yet qualified for production use.
+- **Experimental** binaries allow you to deploy CockroachDB on architectures that are not yet qualified for production use and not eligible for support or uptime SLA commitments.

 For more details, refer to [Release Naming](#release-naming).